llpeterson/foundation/trend.md

 to support new features.

-This transformation is so important that we take it up again in the *Broader Perspective* section at the end of each of chapter.
+This transformation is so important that we take it up again in the *Broader Perspective* section at the end of each chapter.
 As these discussions will explore, what happens in the networking industry is partly about technology, but also partly about many other non-technical factors, all of which is a testament to how deeply